Jim Guthrie (singer-songwriter): Other projects

 Jim Guthrie Vs. The Haymakers was a limited release split EP released in 2003, featuring four songs by each artist.
 Jim Guthrie contributed four instrumentals, created using the Sony PlayStation MTV Music Generator, while Haymakers contributed three songs which would eventually be released on their album II, and one song ("Gravy") which was exclusive to the Jim Guthrie Vs. The Haymakers release.

 His song "Who Needs What", from the 1999 album A Thousand Songs, was covered by the indie pop band Tullycraft on their 2002 album Beat, Surf, Fun.

 Since the 1990s he has collaborated with Guelph-based hip-hop artist Noah23 on numerous projects, including an appearance on his 2008 album Rock Paper Scissors.

-In 2011 collaborated with Sarah Harmer and Bry Webb for the National Parks Project.
+In 2011, Guthrie collaborated with Sarah Harmer and Bry Webb for the National Parks Project.

 In 2013, Guthrie began selling guitar tabs for his songs through the indie tab site Soundslice.

-In 2014 it was announced that Guthrie would be contributing music to the Harmonix reboot of Amplitude.
+In 2014, it was announced that Guthrie would be contributing music to the Harmonix reboot of Amplitude.

 Planet Coaster's soundtrack, composed by Guthrie and JJ Ipsen, was released simultaneously with the game in November 2016.

-In 2019 the Klei game Griftlands was released with a soundtrack of Guthrie.
+In 2019, the Klei game Griftlands was released with a soundtrack of Guthrie.

+In 2023, the game Overmorrow was released with a soundtrack by Guthrie.